ibidi Online Course:

 Target Group

-This course is designed for scientists and technical associates who have experience with cell culture and sterile working techniques, but want guidance when performing and troubleshooting immunofluorescence experiments.
+This webinar is designed for scientists and technical associates who have experience with cell culture and sterile working techniques, but want guidance when performing and troubleshooting immunofluorescence experiments.

-During this course, we will present image and processing examples using the ImageJ software, FIJI.
+During this webinar, we will present image and processing examples using the ImageJ software, FIJI.
 Therefore, it is beneficial to preinstall the software and get familiar with its basics functions.

 Schedule